Hordle: The village

-Hordle has several shops including a post office, a pharmacy, and Co-operative Stores.
-The village also has a primary school, and a pub: The Three Bells.
+Hordle has several shops including a pharmacy, and Co-operative Stores.
+The village also has a primary school, and it did have a pub: The Three Bells but it closed some years ago.
+The building is now a hotel.
+Although there is no pub, there is a cidery, Miners Cider, in Silver Street, where local ciders are available, late into the evening.

 The present civil parish is somewhat smaller than the 3854 acre it used to contain, but still includes the hamlets of Tiptoe and Everton.
 Originally the parish included both Hurst Spit (and Hurst Castle) as well as Sway tower.
 During the 19th century, Hurst Spit and adjacent areas were transferred to Milford whilst the hamlet of Everton was included in Hordle.
 Similarly, a northwestern section was transferred to the newly created parish of Sway.

 The soils of the parish are based mainly on well drained gravels to the south and clayey loams to the north: the character of the parish is agricultural, although in medieval times a few saltworks were operated on the coast.

 The present parish church, All Saints, was built in 1872 and succeeded a previous building on the same site dating from 1830 which fell down.
 Prior to this, the parish church was for some 700 years located a mile further south, where the churchyard still remains at Hordle Cliff.
 The local tradition telling of the existence of the original village near the church, which has disappeared into the sea owing to cliff erosion, is a myth although there is no doubting the substantial (and ongoing) coastal erosion.